sokcheng/Kitsuchan-NG/README.md

 This bot uses the `rewrite` branch of `discord.py`.
 Install that and not the regular one.

 # How to run
 `kitsuchan-ng` reads its config from environment variables.
-The following ones are **mandatory**:
+The following key is **mandatory**:

 * `API_KEY_DISCORD` - OAuth token for your Discord bot account.

+Optionally, you may set the following as well:

 * `API_KEY_IBSEARCH` - API key for IbSear.ch.
 You can get one for free with no registration.

-Optionally, you may set the following as well:
+The `ibsearch` command will refuse to run without this.
 * `COMMAND_PREFIX` - Override the command prefix with anything of your liking.
 * `WHITELIST_NSFW` - This contains a list of channel IDs for which NSFW content may be posted.